What Motivates You?

 2. Make a plan.

-If you don’t make a plan, the goal with just remain a wish and never be realized.
+If you don’t make a plan, the goal will just remain a wish and never be realized.
 The first and most important part of the plan is to find the kind of workout that you can stick to easily.
 For me, this is how Hiit Mamas was born.
 I had tried the gym and I couldn’t stay motivated to make the time to get dressed up and drive there, only to not have everything I needed.
 I hate treadmills and usually had to wait for one and I can’t stand people watching me workout.
 So the gym was out.
 I tried celebrity workout videos and was able to stick to that for about 6 months until I got sick of doing the same 10 workouts every 2 weeks and they became too easy.
 Workout videos were out.
 I started to wonder if I would ever be able to achieve my goal within my current sitaution = with a 6, 4, and 2 year old and a newborn.
 I finally did find the perfect workouts for me = at home, different every day, fast, efficient and free which was something I could finally stick to.
 So I made a plan: I would do the Workout Of the Day (WOD) every weekday (Monday – Friday) and I wouldn’t make any excuses.
 If life happened and I missed one day, I would make it up on Saturday.

 3. Be accountable.